hdelzein/lidar3DObjectDetection/README.md

 Inside the function I followed the requiured steps:

 Convert range image “range” channel to 8bit
-Convert range image “intensity” channel to 8bit
-Crop range image to +/- 90 deg. left and right of the forward-facing x-axis Stack cropped range and intensity image vertically and visualize the result using OpenCV

 The outcome is a visualization of the range image